Nike-Inc/Willow/README.md

 }
 ```

 Okay, much better.
 Now at least we only run that logic if the debug log level is actually enabled which will not run in production builds.
 It's still a bit clunky though to have to have these `debugLogLevelAllowed` methods and still have to write the `log.debug()` at the end.
-Luckily, Swift Closures come to the rescue. `Timber` has closure messaging built in for each log level.
+Luckily, Swift Closures come to the rescue. `Willow` has closure messaging built in for each log level.

 ```swift
 log.debug {